LightHardt/Tic-Tac-Toe-bevy/README.md

 Assuming you have rust installed simply cloning the repo and using the command `cargo run` should have it up and running

 # To-do
-- [ ] Properly handle when there is a draw
+- [x] Properly handle when there is a draw
-- [ ] Properly handle when game is over
+- [x] Properly handle when game is over
 - [ ] Add a way to let AI make move first
-- [ ] Add a way to start game over
+- [x] Add a way to start game over
+- [ ] Clear text on buttons after game over or draw